-One of the advantages of theological education at U.D.T.S. is the university of which it is a part.
+One of the advantages of theological education at UDTS is the university of which it is a part.
 The University of Dubuque Theological Seminary is the only Presbyterian seminary that is an organic part of a larger institution.
 The past decade has seen a tremendous transformation in the University of Dubuque campus: multiple construction initiatives have integrated technology and provided comfortable, modern facilities for graduate and undergraduates alike.
-Due to its university setting, U.D.T.S. is able to offer students access to state-of-the-art library resources and technology support.
+Due to its university setting, UDTS is able to offer students access to state-of-the-art library resources and technology support.
 The Charles C. Myers Library serves the needs of both the college and the seminary.
 When on campus, seminary students have full access to university athletic facilities and may attend concerts, lectures and other cultural events.
-HOUSING OPTIONS Townhouses are available on campus for seminary students.
-Housing is available on a first-come, space-available basis.
+HOUSING OPTIONS Housing is available on campus for residential seminary students throughout the academic year.
+Housing is available on a firstcome, space-available basis.
 For the August residencies, students receive discounted rates at a local hotel, which provides breakfast and shuttle service to campus and the airport.
 ACCREDITATION The University of Dubuque Theological Seminary is accredited by both of the following accrediting agencies: